visionscarto/un-session-70/README.md

 ## United Nations General Assembly, 70th session, 2015

 This repository contains the list of votes in the 70th session.
-It has been assembled by Philippe Rivière @ VisionsCarto.net
+It has been assembled by Philippe Rivière for VisionsCarto (see our data analysis and visualisation at [http://visionscarto.net/nations-unies-qui-vote-avec-qui](http://visionscarto.net/nations-unies-qui-vote-avec-qui)).

 ## Caveat emptor